 Blackaby/Partasides et al., Redfern and Hunter on International Arbitration (6th ed., 2015), mns 6.93 et seq.; Marghitola, Document Production in International Arbitration (2015), p.
 11 et seq.

-e.g., ICC Arbitration Commission Report on Techniques for Controlling Time and Costs in Arbitration; ICC 2006 Special Supplement on Document Production; ICC Arbitration Commission Report on Techniques for Managing Electronic Document Production; ICDR Guidelines for Arbitrators on Exchange of Information; CPR Protocol on Disclosure of Documents and Presentation of Witnesses in Commercial Arbitration; Chartered Institute of Arbitrators’ Protocol for E-Disclosure in International Arbitration.
+e.g., ICC Arbitration Commission Report on Techniques for Controlling Time and Costs in Arbitration; ICC 2006 Special Supplement on Document Production; ICC Arbitration Commission Report on Techniques for Managing Electronic Document Production; ICDR Guidelines for Arbitrators on Exchange of Information; CPR Protocol on Disclosure of Documents and Presentation of Witnesses in Commercial Arbitration; Chartered Institute of Arbitrators’ Protocol for E-Disclosure in International Arbitration; Rules on the Efficient Conduct of Proceedings in International Arbitration (Prague Rules), which are sometimes viewed as a civil law counterpart to the IBA Rules.

 IBA Rules on the Taking of Evidence in International Arbitration 2010.